-- Online but waiting for first audit to complete - Agent online - O Agent online and user currently logged on. - O Agent online and user currently logged on, but user not active for 10 minutes - Agent is currently offline - Agent has never checked in - Agent is online but remote control has been disabled - The agent has been suspended
+- Online but waiting for first audit to complete

+- Agent online

+- Agent online and user currently logged on.

+- O Agent online and user currently logged on, but user not active for 10 minutes

+- Agent is currently offline

+- Agent has never checked in

+- Agent is online but remote control has been disabled

+- The agent has been suspended

-Click the edit icon I next to a machine ID to automatically set header parameters to those matching the selected machine ID.
+Click the edit icon a machine ID to automatically set header parameters to those matching the selected machine ID.